 Tulane University, BSE, Engineering Science

 George Mason University School of Law, JD, magna cum laude

 - District of Columbia

-- Member, Board of Directors, the Washington International Trade Foundation
+- Member, Board of Directors, The Washington International Trade Association

 - Term Member, Council on Foreign Relations (2010-2015)

 - "As a former Chief of Staff to the US Trade Representative and a former legal counsel on the House Ways and Means Committee, Tim Keeler has a deep understanding of how the Administration and Capitol Hill work together to advance and develop US trade policy." - Legal 500 USA